vladbph/cymatix-doc/README.md

 ![Launch](http://www.zcymatix.com/img/launch_project.png "Launch")

 # Training time
 Depending on project complexity it may take from few seconds to few hours to train it.
-When project training/building is finished you will receive the e-mail notification with the ***PROJECT ID***.
-Please store it, because you need to use it in ***project launch*** request to load it to be active.
+When project training/building is finished you will receive e-mail notification with the ***PROJECT ID*** required for ***project launch** REST request.
-What's next after project training is finished?
-Two options:

 # Use NLU service via REST API
 ## Launch request
+This is initial handshake request.
 ***https://nlp2.zcymatix.com/?cmd=launch&project_id=f38360cd-08c5-482b-8c22-c2bc67194ab8***
 Parameters:
 ```json